nterreri/thesis/report/chapter2.md

 by the patient can be used in any way except the specific purpose of their healthcare (Data Protection Act 1998).
-It may be possible to make use of third party services provided the data has been fully anonimized and cannot be linked back to the patient.
+It may be possible to make use of third party services provided the data has been fully anonymized and cannot be linked back to the patient.
-Preferrably, a special agreement (such as a Data Transfer Agreement) should be brokered to ensure both parties understand the legal and ethical implications of sharing even anonimized data (in such cases, the duty of confidence, UK common law, does not extend over to the third party).
+Preferably, a special agreement (such as a Data Transfer Agreement) should be brokered to ensure both parties understand the legal and ethical implications of sharing even anonymized data (in such cases, the duty of confidence, UK common law, does not extend over to the third party).
-Note however, that it is sometimes difficult to ensure that data has been anonimized, even by removing all information considered personal under UK law: for example, if a person happens to have a rare disease, or information about the geographic location of the patient can be retrieved from the data being shared with the third
+Note however, that it is sometimes difficult to ensure that data has been anonymized, even by removing all information considered personal under UK law: for example, if a person happens to have a rare disease, or information about the geographic location of the patient can be retrieved from the data being shared with the third